PriyaranjanKS/FusionDevBlogs/_posts/2024-07-15-Copilot-Local-Files.md

 ### Step 8: Add to Power Apps

-Now let's add the copilot to Power Apps using the chatbot component which is currently in preview.
+Now let's add the copilot to Power Apps using the chatbot component which is *currently in preview at the time of writing of this blog*.
 Head over to your Power Apps and from the **Insert** menu, select the **Chatbot** component which will add it to the canvas.
 ![Step 8 Image 1](\images\02_CopilotUsingLocalFiles\24.png)